timomeh/stream-deck-upcoming-events/README.md

 ### Configuration

-- **Wake before** (in minutes) allows you to configure when the button should start to show the next event.
+- **Wake before** (in minutes) allows you to configure when the key should start to show the next event.
 Default: 10
-- **Sleep after** (in minutes) allows you to configure when the button shouldn't anymore show the next event after the event started.
+- **Sleep after** (in minutes) allows you to configure when the key shouldn't anymore show the next event after it started.
 Default: 10

 ## Development